-To achieve reproducible measurements, the (CLD) chlorine dioxide sensors require a specified constant flow rate.
+To acheive reproducible measurements, the (FCL) free chlorine require a specified constant flow rate.
 To avoid complications (such as bubbles), it is best to operate the sensors at a flow rate of 0.2 - 0.6 gpm if using flow cell FC72 or FC70 (old version).
 Use of a flowmeter is recommended (FM001- See Section 4.1)

-2.2 Pressure
+2.3 Pressure

 Pressure is relieved via a small vent hole covered with a silicone sleeve (FIG1).
 DO NOT REMOVE THE SLEEVE, even when refilling the sensor.
+Parts covered by this product data sheet include: